 That was their constitutional authority.

-And when the president acts illegally and unconstitutionally, it's it's their constitutional duty and obligation to step in.
+And when the president acts illegally and unconstitutionally, it's their constitutional duty and obligation to step in.

 But they didn't want to cause a confrontation.